Mr. Red: Logos and patches

 The unnamed character first appeared on a Reds uniform as a sleeve patch in 1955.
 The patch featured his baseball-shaped head, clad in an old-fashioned white pillbox baseball cap with red stripes.
-(He was described in a 1956 Sporting News article as "an emblem of a baseball made it into the face of an old-time player, complete with a black mustache, surmounted by an old-style square cap around which are two thin black stripes."
+(He was described in a 1956 Sporting News article as "an emblem of a baseball made it into the face of an old-time player, complete with a black mustache, surmounted by an old-style square cap around which are two thin black stripes.")

 The following season, 1956, saw the Reds adopt sleeveless jerseys, and the character was eliminated from the home uniform.
 He was moved to the left breast of the road uniform, and remained there for one season before being eliminated entirely.

 Running Man

 In 1961, a new "Running Man" version of the character appeared, showing the old-fashioned mustachioed Red Stockings ballplayer in motion (running left to right).

 In 1968, when the team later adopted a no-facial-hair policy, the mustache was removed, leaving a clean-shaven Running Man — with a modern baseball cap — that served as the Reds' primary logo through the "Big Red Machine" era of the 1970s and into the early 1990s.
 This new design was created by Jerry Burnett, an artist at Nolan, Keelor and Stites, a Cincinnati ad agency.

 From 1968 until 1992, the Running Man logo was shown with uniform number 27.
 During this period, no Reds player wore the number, which became closely identified with the mascot.
-According to logo historian Todd Radom, the number was chosen in homage to Dal Maxvill, a St. Louis Cardinals infielder and the favorite player of then-owner Francis L. Dale's young son (Dale was head of the ownership group that purchased the Reds in 1967).
+According to logo historian Todd Radom, the number was chosen in homage to Dal Maxvill, ironically a St. Louis Cardinals infielder and the favorite player of then-owner Francis L. Dale's young son (Dale was head of the ownership group that purchased the Reds in 1967).

 In 1999, the Reds redesigned their uniform and the Running Man character — now running right-to-left — was reintroduced as a sleeve patch on the undershirt.